Muhammadyasin-5/Google-Events_Geothermal-Energy-Concierge-/README.md

 The GeoThermal AI Concierge represents a significant advancement in applying multi-agent AI systems to complex environmental and energy challenges, providing a scalable, efficient, and intelligent solution for accelerating our transition to sustainable energy sources.

-Note: Images and tables are generated from a scientific data acquired by different researchers during their work and used here for practice only- not my property.
-All rights belong to original owners.
+Data Attribution:
+This analysis employs scientific data acquired by external researchers.
+The derivative images and tables are my own visual interpretations, created for illustrative and practice purposes.
+The intellectual property of the source data is acknowledged to belong to the original collectors.